-From time to time, the Board of Ethics determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They are illustrative of the ASHA Code of Ethics (2010r) and intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision-making.
+They are illustrative of the Code of Ethics (2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 This Issues in Ethics statement is intended to provide guidance for speech-language pathology assistants (SLPAs) and their supervisors.
 SLPAs assist speech-language pathologists (SLPs) to provide a variety of services in all work settings.
-They go by a variety of job titles, including SLPA, communication aide, paraprofessional, speech aide, and therapy assistant, and may possibly hold various credentials from organizations or training programs.
+They go by a variety of job titles, including SLPA, communication aide, paraprofessional, speech aide, technician, and therapy assistant, and they may possibly hold various credentials from organizations or training programs.
 SLPAs may or may not be regulated by state laws and regulations, and their activity may or may not be recognized by various funding sources.
 Given that standards, licensure, and practice issues vary from state to state, this Issues in Ethics statement describes ASHA’s policy for the use of SLPAs.
 It does not supersede federal legislation and regulation requirements or any existing state licensure laws, nor does it affect the interpretation or implementation of such laws.
-The ASHA Code of Ethics (2010r) provides members and certificate holders with guidance regarding the issues that may arise regarding ethical considerations related to SLPA practice parameters.
+The Code provides members and certificate holders with guidance regarding the issues that may arise concerning ethical considerations related to SLPA practice parameters.

-Speech-Language Pathology Assistant Scope of Practice policy document (ASHA, 2013) states, "...An SLPA must complete an approved course of academic study, field work under the supervision of an ASHA-certified and/or licensed SLP, and on the job training specific to the SLPA responsibilities and workplace behaviors."
+Speech-Language Pathology Assistant Scope of Practice policy document (ASHA, 2013) states, "An SLPA must complete an approved course of academic study, field work under the supervision of an ASHA-certified and/or licensed SLP, and on the job training specific to the SLPA responsibilities and workplace behaviors."

 Tasks performed by SLPAs differ widely and may be limited to preparation of materials, checking the condition of equipment or programming, and providing instruction in the use of augmentative and alternative communication devices.
 Tasks also may include assisting the SLP with speech, language, and hearing screenings without interpretation; assisting the SLP during the assessment of students, patients, and clients exclusive of administration and/or interpretation; following documented treatment plans or protocols that are designed and supervised by an ASHA-certified SLP; compilation of data regarding client/patient/student performance; and assistance with research protocols.
 Differing levels of SLPAs also exist across work settings, states, or organizations.

-Regardless of job title, preparation, tasks, and other credentials, all persons who provide support services in speech-language pathology should be directed and supervised by ASHA-certified speech-language pathologists.
-It is the SLP’s responsibility to design and implement a supervision system that protects students, patients, and clients and maintains the highest possible standards of quality.
+As ASHA’s Speech-Language Pathology Assistant Scope of Practice states, "Some tasks, procedures, or activities used to treat individuals with communication and related disorders can be performed successfully by individuals other than SLPs if the persons conducting the activity are properly trained and supervised by ASHA-certified and/or licensed SLPs."
+It is the supervising SLPs (and not the SLPAs) responsibility to design and implement a supervisory plan that protects consumer care, maintains the highest quality of practice, and documents supervisory activities, and all persons who provide support services in speech-language pathology—regardless of job title, preparation, tasks, and other credentials—must be directed and supervised by a speech-language pathologist who holds current ASHA certification and/or state licensure.
 The amount and type of supervision should meet the minimum requirements and be increased as appropriate based on the needs, competencies, skills, expectations, philosophies, and experience of the SLPA and the supervisor; the needs of students, patients, and clients served; the service setting; the tasks assigned; and other factors.
-More intense supervision, for example, would be required in the orientation of a new SLPA; initiation of a new program, equipment, or task; or a change in student, patient, or client status (e.g., medical complications).
-One of the guidelines for SLP supervision of SLPAs listed in the Speech-Language Pathology Assistant Scope of Practice is "SLPs and SLPAs should treat each other with respect and interact in a professional manner."
+More intense supervision, for example, would be required in the orientation of a new SLPA; initiation of a new program, equipment, or task; or a change in client/patient/student status (e.g., medical complications).
+One of the guidelines for SLP supervision of SLPAs listed in the Speech-Language Pathology Assistant Scope of Practice is not technically based: "SLPs and SLPAs should treat each other with respect and interact in a professional manner."